scottvieira/Documentation/source/manual.md

 If number_locale is omitted, it will be defaulted to en_US If number_decimals is omitted, it will be defaulted to 2

-This PR currently affects every part of the resources module using cost_to_integer and integer_to_cost function:
+This will affect every part of the resources module using cost_to_integer and integer_to_cost function:

     new resource, api, api_client, imports, summary and cost history.